perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 ![images/buffers/choose-buffer.png](images/image00131.jpeg){#d24e5219}
 :::

-You can select any entry in the list, press `Enter`{.cf .keystroke style="font-variant:small-caps"}, and the text will be inserted into the selected pane.
+You can select any entry in the list, press `Enter`
+, and the text will be inserted into the selected pane.

 This is an excellent way to manage multiple bits of text, especially in